 Because I had so much time left over after this hike, I explored another right outside the park called “Mossy Cave”.
 It is less than 1 mile and also a beautiful, and simple hike you can do.
 It’s about a 10 minute drive outside the park.

-When I originally planned my Utah road trip, I had no idea Capital Reef National Park was on the way, but as I exited Bryce Canyon and was headed to Coyote Gulch, I saw signs for it, but had to skip it due to time constraints.
-Yet I vowed to do it next time.
+When I originally planned my first Utah road trip, I had no idea Capital Reef National Park was on the way, but as I exited Bryce Canyon and was headed to Coyote Gulch, I saw signs for it, but had to skip it due to time constraints.
+And instead what I did was went for Coyote Gulch and did Capital Reef the next time I did a road trip in Utah.

-In my case, I headed towards Coyote Gulch which you can also explore in one day.
-That is not a national park, but it is a scenic area with difficult climbs and adventures you can explore if you’re into that.
+Coyote Gulch is not a national park, but it is a very scenic area with difficult climbs and adventures you can explore if you’re into that.

 This isn’t a place you should visit if you’re concerned about getting lost or are a beginner hiker, because in many cases, you’ll have to drive for over an hour off a dirt road, park your car in one of the major trailheads, walk a few miles, and then either climb down on rope into Coyote Gulch or go around into easier, but WAY longer trails.
 See more info on Coyote Gulch here.